quipucords/quipucords/docs/source/man.rst

 ``--become-user=user``

-  Sets the user to become when running a privileged command during network scan.
+  Sets the user to become when running a privileged command during a network scan.

 ``--become-password``